the-sidh/iPasswordCheck/README.md

 ## Integration tests

-Integration tests can be achieved by using the postman collection supplied with the code.
+Integration tests can be achieved using the postman collection supplied with the code.

 ![testResults](https://github.com/the-sidh/iPasswordCheck/blob/master/integratedTestsResult.png)

 # Code discussion

-Despite been a challenge based a very simple set of rules, I believe it achieves the goal to provide good discussion on technical choices.
+Despite been a challenge based on a very simple set of rules, I believe it achieves the goal to provide good discussion on technical choices.
 I'll disgress about some of those decisions on the sections bellow

 ## On the domain design
 Perhaps the most important aspect of a good code is good domain desigin.
 The discipline of Domain Driven Design (DDD) specifies clear distinction amoung application layers.